caves, Champagne Bucket trips, churches

 A lovely view of the mountains, meadow, and a war memorial honoring men who died during World War I.

 Besides the majestic waterfalls, Allerheiligen is also the site of a ruined monastery, the foundation of which originated in 1192.
 Evidently, the site of the monastery was determined by a donkey, which threw off a sack of money in the area.
 A wooden chapel was built, and by 1657, it became an abbey.
 The Allerheiligen Kloster was at the height of its power during the 18th century, but in 1802, Margrave Karl Friedrich of Baden began a course of secularization.
 He dissolved the abbey and took all of its possessions.
 The monastery was already damaged by several large fires between 1405 and 1555.
-In 1804, there was another fire caused by a bolt of lightening.
+In 1804, there was another fire caused by a bolt of lightning.
 It wasn’t until the end of the 19th century, when people started to tour the Black Forest, that anyone thought to preserve what was left of the ruins.
 So many years later, they are still very interesting and kind of majestic in their starkness.

 We encountered the ruins first, as they were at the end of the trail we took from our roadside parking spot.
 Below are some pictures.